cselle366/recipie-min-prediction/README.md

 ### Final Model
 To improve upon our baseline model, we added features that we thought would enhance our model's predictive power.
 We added three new quantitative features from the nutrition column: calories, protein, and sugar.
 These variables were chosen based upon their potential influence on cooking time.
 Recipies with higher calorie count may result in longer cooking times because the food could be more rich or dense.
 Similarly, higher protein suggests cooking a meat or a fish, which could increase cooking time based on the need to cook and marinate the protein.
 Lastly, high sugar content could suggest a dessert or baked good, which might take longer due to the baking time.
 These features were added because they show how the nutritional complexity of a recipie could affect its cooking time.

-We used a RandomForestRegressor, a non-linear moethod that as part of our research, we saw can properly handle complex relationships between features.
-So with the following features: n_ingridients, n_steps, calories, protein, and sugar, we standardized the data with StandardScalar and implemented a pipeline in sklearn.
-There were no qualitative features, so we did not use encoding.
+We used a RandomForestRegressor, a non-linear moethod that can properly handle complex relationships between features.
+Our final set included: n_ingridients, n_steps, calories, protein, and sugar.
+Since there were no qualitative features, so we did not use encoding.   we standardized the data with StandardScalar and implemented a pipeline in sklearn.